by the Open Source Security Foundation (OpenSSF), 2025-03-19

 The OpenSSF staff only plans to take the one-time SPP steps

-by request, so they will only need to take those steps
+by request, so staff will only need to take those steps

 markdown processor, and the